Inertia-Squared/degree-planner/readme.md

 If you can't run a sufficient local model, you can also plug in a Gemini API key and ensure the subject-refiner.ts config has online set to true.

 The subject-scraper.ts file uses LM Studio to process the data locally.
-You can input any model you have downloaded, it's pretty plug-and-play, just go to https://lmstudio.ai/, grab the latest version and download a model that fits in your system!
+You can input any model you have downloaded, it's pretty plug-and-play!